mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

 hello, world!
 ```

-Okay, everything is good again.
+Everything is good again.
+I just updated by environment from Python 2.7 to Python 3.12 by changing a few lines of my Nix flake!

 ## Adding a new dependency

 Okay, I showed how to update a package, but what about adding a new dependency?

 I'm going to add a new bash script that automatically runs my Python file.
-And I'm intentionally going to make a bash error because I want `shellcheck` to catch it for me.

 ```bash
 (cat <<EOF